 Some of us are big decorators, others not so much.
 Still a winter squash or a pumpkin makes for a nice natural centerpiece.
 A few pine cones on a shelf or some fall leaves makes for outdoor touches to our homes.
 These bits of nature inside connect us to the world outside our walls and help us stay connected.

 Use those bits of nature for some homemade decor.
+Make a DIY Fall Hydrangea Wreath.
 Use logs for candle holders.
 Gather fall leaves and turn them into garland.
-Forage bits of nature for a wreath.
 Stuff those acorn caps with some felted wool for decorations, jewelry, and more.

 Stock the Pantry